 Think about your average work day during COVID-19.
 Chances are, it looks nothing like it did several months ago before the pandemic began.
 Today, if you’re a healthcare provider, you might be filling in or helping out in other departments, working long past your scheduled shift length, and running back and forth trying to accomplish all of your scheduled work and more.
 You may be more consumed by your work than ever before by necessity during these uncertain times.

 At the end of the day, you may be a healthcare superstar, but you’re also still human.
 While taking care of your patients can be fulfilling in its own sense, being human still means you can’t run on empty.
 In order to be capable of giving the best care to those who need it most, you’ll need to take care of yourself first.
+Here are four ways you can be mindful of your own health amid such a demanding season for healthcare workers.

 1. Take time to unwind